wellsaid-labs/tts-evaluation/ops/run/README.md

 hostnames `validate.v3.svc.cluster.local` and `stream.v3.svc.cluster.local`,
 respectively.

-Public access will handled by a [Kong](https://konghq.com/) proxy instance.
+Public access will handled by via a
-That's not in place yet, so it's not documented.
+[Kong gateway service](../gateway/README.md).
+Before proceeding, ensure that the gateway has been deployed to the cluster.
+The TTS service deployment has kong-related configurations in order to properly register and route requests through Kong to our internal Cloud Run instances.

 ## Building an Image